HubBucket-Team/blazingdb-ral/README.md

 Remember NVSTRINGS_INSTALL_DIR and LIBGDF_INSTALL_DIR always got together.

-If you don't define these optional arguments then the cmake process will resolve (download & build) each dependency:
+Also, if you don't define these optional arguments then the cmake process will resolve (download & build) each dependency:
 - DNVSTRINGS_INSTALL_DIR
 - DBOOST_INSTALL_DIR
 - DAWS_SDK_CPP_BUILD_DIR